Monday, May 27, 2019

 Hustlers - September 13th

 Closing out the summer on a hot note in every sense of the word is Hustlers.
-Starring Jennifer Lopez, Cardi B, and Keke Palmer, Hustlers follows a crew of savvy former strip club employees who band together to turn the tables on their Wall Street clients.
+Starring Jennifer Lopez, Cardi B, Lizzo, and Keke Palmer, Hustlers follows a crew of savvy former strip club employees who band together to turn the tables on their Wall Street clients.
 Lopez plays the ringleader to the group of women who take their plans of getting what they think they deserve to the next level.
 Hustlers also stars Julia Stles, Lili Reinhart, and Constance Wu.
-Trailer N/A
+See trailer here.

 That's it--for now--folks.
 Have a Happy Memorial Day and a sensational movie-watching summer!